mvz/atspi_app_driver/README.md

 # Atspi App Driver

-Test driver for the Atspi-enabled applications.
+Test driver for the Atspi-enabled applications using GirFFI.
 Takes care of boot and shutdown, and provides a handle on the GUI's main UI frame.

 ## Usage